Niun kaso di Covid-19 a bini aserka.

 There are no additional positive case of Covid-19.

-On October 11th there are 38 active cases of Covid-19 on Bonaire.
-91 persons have recovered and 2 persons have been admitted to hospital.
-The people who tested positive are informed and in isolation.
+On October 15th there are 12 active cases of Covid-19 on Bonaire.
+116 persons have recovered and 2 persons have been admitted to hospital.

 #PreveníCorona #coronaBonaire #coronaBoneiru